 Center for Bariatric Surgery

-The first step to bariatric surgery is participating in a free information seminar, held the second Thursday of every month.
+The first step to bariatric surgery is participating in a free information seminar, held monthly.
 The seminar is designed to introduce our surgical and medical team, review the most up-to-date surgical options, and discuss the benefits of a medically-based weight management program.
 These sessions will address many questions and concerns about bariatric surgery and help you decide which option is best for you.

 Visit the Upcoming Events page for a calendar of upcoming seminars or click here to register online.
 For more information on bariatric surgery, 903.315.4400.

 How do I know if I am a candidate for weight loss surgery?

 To qualify for weight loss surgery, you should:

 Have a body mass index (BMI) of at least 40, be at least 100 pounds overweight, or more than twice your ideal weight; or have a BMI over 35 with a coexisting medical problem related to obesity (i.e., diabetes, hypertension, sleep apnea, high cholesterol, or osteoarthritis)

 Be able to demonstrate a serious past attempt to lose weight through exercise or programs

 Have no major medical, physical, emotional or psychological problems that would significantly increase the risk of surgery